Accident Scene Questions

 Be sure to cooperate with the police officer investigating the case, but stick to the facts.
 Also, we recommend you pay attention to any statements made by the other driver and write it down.
 Many times, even if you think you are responsible for an accident, it may be learned later that the other driver may also be at fault.

 What if I get a ticket?

 Sign it.
 When you sign a ticket, it is nothing more than your promise to appear in court.
 If you do not sign the ticket, the police officer can arrest you.
-While it is okay to sign the ticket, you should talk with a New York attorney or Los Angeles attorney before you pay a fine or plead guilty to the charges.
+While it is okay to sign the ticket, you should talk with a New York attorney before you pay a fine or plead guilty to the charges.

 Do I have to report an accident?

 Yes.
 You may need to call the police first, but as soon as you get home, you need to call your insurance company.
 Ask your agent what forms you should fill out and to help you make other necessary reports on the accident.
 Click here for no fault insurance accident information.

 If you or a loved one has been injured in an auto accident or if you have any other questions regarding what to do or accident scene questions, call us now at 1-(800) 888-8888 or contact us.